Davidson-Library/Omeka-S/REL_406/2-Add_Item.md

 ![Add New Item](../help_files/Add_Item_REL406.png "Add New Item for REL 406") *Add New Item for REL 406*

+### Fill in Fields

 Copy/Paste from your Google Docs if you already have this complete.
 Fill in as many fields as possible and save your item often.
 You can always go back and edit it.
+The Omeka folks have a great page for [Working with Dublin Core.](https://omeka.org/classic/docs/Content/Working_with_Dublin_Core/) It's on their Omeka Classic site, but it applies to Omeka S, too.

 ![Item Metadata](../help_files/Add_Item_Full_REL406.png "Item Metadata") *Filled out Item Metadata*